WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ### Implementation notes
 * Because float16 arithmetic is supported by most GPUs, but not by CPUs, implementations should probably opt to not support linear-rec-2020 on hardware that does not provide any native support.
-* When available, the srgb colorspace should use GPU API extensions for sRGB support.
+* When available, the srgb color space should use GPU API extensions for sRGB support.
 This will streamline the conversion overhead for performing filtering and compositing in linear space.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.